lsst-dm/dmtn-094/index.rst

-In accordance with the principle of least-privilege, a SciTokens issuer SHOULD also allow a user to attenuate or remove those capabilities with successive calls to the SciTokens issuer, trading an existing token for attenuated one.
+In accordance with the principle of least-privilege, a SciTokens issuer SHOULD also allow a user to attenuate or remove those capabilities with successive calls to the SciTokens issuer, trading an existing token for a more-attenuated one.
 This may be especially useful with Grid computing, for example.
 It's important to consider the lifetime of a token in these scenarios to determine what token may be required.